bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Data Storage

-Format: `SQZ`
+Format: `SQZ` arv

+Defaults 1

 Description:
-Squeezes archive.
-All unused space in the archive is removed.
+`SQZ` squeezes and archive to reduce the size of the file stored on disk.
+After `SQZ` the number of records and data blocks allocated in the file will match the number of used records and data blocks (`SP /USED` will equal `SP /FILE`).
+If no archive is specified RNMR will prompt for it with 1 as a default.
 ## SRFLG
 Set spectrum reverse flag